Categories: News

 The lawsuit was brought early Saturday on behalf of Hameed Khalid Darweesh and Haider Sameer Abdulkhaleq Alshawi, two men detained at John F. Kennedy International Airport for several hours after their arrival at the airport in the wake of Trump's signing of the ban.

-In addition to the two men, however, the group of lawyers backing the men also filed motion to turn the lawsuit into a class action, which would result in protection for all of those who would be covered by the class.
+In addition to the two men, however, the group of lawyers backing the men also filed a motion to turn the lawsuit into a class action, which would result in protection for all of those who would be covered by the class.

-Later, they sought immediate action, filing request that the court issue a stay of removal — an order preventing deportation — not only for the two men, but for the entire proposed class.
+Later, they sought immediate action, filing a request that the court issue a stay of removal — an order preventing deportation — not only for the two men, but for the entire proposed class.

 At the hearing, Donnelly focused in on whether the people affected by Trump's order would face irreparable harm if deported.
 When the government, essentially, had no answer to this, Donnelly questioned whether “the government had a full chance to think about this.”